sdziallas/comp55/docs/labs/7-Interface.md

 While that may sound ok,
 what if we wanted to have another different emotional being?
-It sounds like a lot of copying and pasting, and we are better people that that.
+It sounds like a lot of copying and pasting, and we are better people than that.
 We don't want to harm anyone.
 So another solution would be
 to perhaps not have EmotionalRect and EmotionalOval subclass from GRect and GOval,